lacework/go-sdk/cli/docs/lacework_policy_enable.md

 ---
-title: "lacework compliance google list-projects"
+title: "lacework policy enable"
-slug: lacework_compliance_google_list-projects
+slug: lacework_policy_enable
 hide_title: true
 ---

-## lacework compliance google list-projects
+## lacework policy enable

-List projects from an organization
+Enable policies

 ### Synopsis

-List all GCP projects from the provided organization ID.

-Use the following command to list all GCP integrations in your account:

-    lacework cloud-account list --type GcpCfg

-Then, select one GUID from an integration and visualize its details using the command:

-    lacework cloud-account show <int_guid>
+Enable policies by ID or all policies matching a tag.

+To enter the policy enable prompt:

+	lacework policy enable

+To enable a single policy by its ID:

+	lacework policy enable lacework-policy-id

+To enable many policies by ID provide a list of policy ids:

+	lacework policy enable lacework-policy-id-one lacework-policy-id-two

+To enable all policies for AWS CIS 1.4.0:

+	lacework policy enable --tag framework:cis-aws-1-4-0

+To enable all policies for GCP CIS 1.3.0:

+	lacework policy enable --tag framework:cis-gcp-1-3-0

 ```
-lacework compliance google list-projects <organization_id> [flags]
+lacework policy enable [policy_id...] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for list-projects
+  -h, --help         help for enable
+      --tag string   enable all policies with the specified tag
 ```

 ### Options inherited from parent commands